lapplislazuli/Medusa/README.md

 Please don`t.
 After our final presentation this repository will be archived.

 However it`s completely open to you, so feel free to fork it and reach out to us.

+## Who we are
+We are a group of 4 IT-Master-students at the TH Nuremberg Georg Simon Ohm.
+We participated in the competition as part of our it-project.

+* Leonhard Applis
+* Peter Bauer
+* Andreas Porada
+* Florian Stöckl

+Where Leonhard is also the repo-owner, if you want to blame him for anything here.